AGiorgetti/ngrx101/DOCS.md

 **4) Reducer**: defines how the application react to actions; how the state is changed.

-A Reducer is a pure function that takes two arguments: the current state and the Action to perform, it will return the new instance of the state.
+A Reducer is a pure function that takes two arguments: the current state and the Action to perform, it will return a new instance of the state.

 Reducers operate synchronously!